neoscalc/garNET_explorer/README.md

 Installation steps:
 - Download the latest release
 - Open MATLAB
-- Open the package installer of garNET_explorer
+- Open the package garNET_explorer.mlappinstall to install the app

 ## How to get started
 - Open MATLAB and navigate to your working directory.
 This directory should contain a folder _grain_arrays_ with the data (npy files)